UNdot33K/ScriptKiddie_AV/README.md

 the above steps).

-IMPORTANT: When running FIM-RIM_AV for the first time do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu uncheck every encoding other than CRC32, then run the data.bat and after it finishes, visit the Hashes folder and rename every file in similar way e.g: Hashes_exe0.txt to Hashes_exe.txt
+IMPORTANT: When running FIM-RIM_AV for the first time, do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu uncheck every encoding other than CRC32, then run the data.bat and after it finishes, visit the Hashes folder and rename every file in similar way e.g: Hashes_exe0.txt to Hashes_exe.txt